 Paruwu is at the other end of Apsley Strait, opposite Nguiu and is now a small camp with an impressive collection of Pukumani burial poles.
-It was originally the home of the Mundebulla tribe, but early 20th century a white buffalo shooter, Joe Cooper, camped here.
+It was initially the home of the Mundebulla tribe, but early 20th century, a white buffalo shooter, Joe Cooper, camped here.
 A road leads from here to the large community of Milikapiti, formerly known as Snake Bay, founded in 1941.
 It has a beautiful location on the east coast, with Karslake Point nearby.
 There are Pukumani poles here, placed around a grave; a film was made of the ceremony in the eighties.
-Near Milikapiti are the ruins of the first settlement on the island: Fort Dundas, founded in 1824, but abandoned five years later because of hostility of the Tiwis.
+Near Milikapiti are the ruins of the first settlement on the island: Fort Dundas, founded in 1824 but abandoned five years later because of the hostility of the Tiwis.

 Inland is Pickertaramoor, the centre of a forestry project.
 There is a lovely waterfall here, but a better for swimming is Taracumbie Falls, with an excellent pool.
 On day trips from Darwin, tourists may be taken there after visiting Nguiu (now Wurrumiyanga) on Bathurst Island and the Pukumani burial site at Paruwu.
 These Pukumani poles, unique to the Tiwi, are like totem poles, carved and painted in many colours, each with different meanings according to each clan who has commissioned them.
 These poles are placed around the grave, to commemorate the deceased and prevent his spirit from entering the camp again.